 Electricity generation requires large amounts of water to produce steam, remove heat or power hydroelectric turbines.
 (Hydropower makes up about 6 percent of Southern Company system generation capacity.)
 Some of the water naturally evaporates—what you see rising out of the large cooling towers at steam power plants is water vapor.
 Some of the water at power plants is cooled and reused.
 Most is returned back to its source.

 Environmental concerns regarding water principally relate to the quantity of water withdrawn and consumed from rivers and lakes, the quality of the water returned to the source, and any effects on aquatic life.
-Southern Company plants withdraw, on average, almost 4.5 billion gallons of water per day; about 94 percent of that water is returned to the river or lake.
+Southern Company system plants withdraw, on average, almost 4.5 billion gallons of water per day; about 94 percent of that water is returned to the river or lake.
+Performance »

 Southern Company supports reasonable regulations that take into account the great variation of impacts from plant to plant, but national standards without flexibility for site-specific issues are unwarranted.
-Southern Company's formal comments on the proposed rule include recommendations to address these and other issues.
-Read comments.

 The National Pollutant Discharge Elimination System controls water quality by regulating point source discharges into U.S. waterways.
-Southern Company power plants have water discharge permits for pH, suspended solids, oil and grease, chlorine, temperature, iron, and other parameters.
+Southern Company system power plants have water discharge permits for pH, suspended solids, oil and grease, chlorine, temperature, iron, and other parameters.
 Typical permitted discharges include cooling water, ash ponds, coal pile runoff ponds, metal cleaning waste ponds, sump overflows, and oil/water separators.
 These points are monitored or sampled periodically in accordance with permit requirements.